CGPA Calculator – Multi-Semester, Instant & Free

 CGPA =

-∑ (Total Grade Points in a Semester × Credits) Total Credits Attempted across all Semesters
+∑ (Grade Points × Credits) across all Semesters Total Credits Attempted across all Semesters

 For example, if you earned a 4.00 in a 3-credit course and a 3.00 in a 2-credit course, your GPA for those courses would be: (4.00×3 + 3.00×2) ÷ (3+2) = 18 ÷ 5 = 3.60.
 This same logic is applied cumulatively across all semesters.